Blocking sets, minimal codes and trifferent codes: Conclusion

 While it is natural to extend the notion of linear perfect $3$-hash codes to linear perfect $q$-hash codes, with $q > 3$, the following argument shows that these objects are trivial.
 Let $\F_q$ be a finite field with $q > 3$.
 We show that there is no linear perfect $q$-hash code $C\subseteq \F_q^n$ of dimension $\geq 2$.
 Suppose that $C\subseteq \F_q^n$ is a subspace of dimension $\geq 2$, and let $u, v$ be two linearly independent vectors.
 Write $\F_q\setminus\{0\} = \{\zeta^i : 0 \leq i \leq q - 2\}$ and consider the set of vectors $\{u, \zeta u\}\cup\{v, \zeta v, \zeta^2 v, \ldots, \zeta^{q-3} v\}$.
 Say there is a coordinate $i$ where they are all distinct.
 Since $q>3$, $u_i$ and $v_i$ must both be nonzero.
 But we then have $q$ distinct nonzero coordinates, which is impossible.
 So $C$ cannot be a perfect $q$-hash code.

-Therefore, it is more sensible to study linear codes $C \subseteq \F_q^k$, with the property that for any $t$ distinct codewords in $C$, there is a coordinate where they are all pairwise distinct, for some parameter $t < q$ Such codes have been studied in the literature under the name of perfect hash families (see for example~\cite{wx2001}, where they give an explicit construction of exponential size when $t = O(q^{1/4})$), and it would be interesting to establish connections with finite geometry to obtain new bounds or constructions.
+Therefore, it is more sensible to study linear codes $C \subseteq \F_q^n$, with the property that for any $t$ distinct codewords in $C$, there is a coordinate where they are all pairwise distinct, for some parameter $t < q$.
+Such codes have been studied in the literature under the name of linear perfect hash families, and in fact it can be shown that these codes cannot exist for $t \geq c \sqrt{q}$ for some constant $c$ (see \cite[Section 5]{blackburn1998optimal}).
+In \cite{wx2001}, an explicit construction is given that has dimension at least a linear function of $n$, when $t = O(q^{1/4})$.
+It would be interesting to improve these results on perfect hash families in view of our work.